Inkrato/inkrato/README.md

-#TODO

-1) List view bugfixes (mobile and desktop)
-2) Add Priority
-3) Add Status
-5) Backup/Restore instructions
-4) Create Posts API
-5) Create Users API

 # inkrato README

-This is a preview release of the inkrato community edition - an open sourced community feedback platform from inkrato.
+This is a preview release of the inkrato community edition - an open source collaboration platform for teams and communities.

 This initial release is not feature complete.

 You can see a demo of this software running at: http://beta.inkrato.com

-This will eventually replace the curent version, which is live at: http://feedback.inkrato.com
+This version will eventually replace the current commercial version of inkrato: http://feedback.inkrato.com

+## About the inkrato platform

-The inkrato platform has been used as a feedback platform from political groups (the Labour Digital Goverment Review), charitable organisations (Friends of the Earth), for video games (PlanetSide Tracker) as well as as by commercial organisations.
+The inkrato platform has been used as a feedback platform for a wide range of uses - by activists (for the Labour Digital Goverment Review), charitable organisations (Friends of the Earth) for video game communites (PlanetSide Tracker), by private companies and by local community groups.

-The release the next generation client as open source software allows anyone to take advantage of the work done to host a community site of their own.
+The release of the next generation client as open source software allows anyone to take advantage of it host a community site of their own, for free.

+Commercial instances and bespoke versions are available on request.
 Commercial enquires should be sent to feedback@inkrato.com

 ## Licensing